E. W. Tipping Foundation: History

 The Foundation was established in 1970, whilst its namesake, well-known journalist and disability rights activist E. W. Tipping, was hospitalised and terminally ill.
 It was formed following a public meeting of almost 1700 people at the Melbourne Town Hall.

 Tipping’s work with the Melbourne Herald was instrumental improving conditions at Kew Cottages and other disability institutions.
 Tipping’s vision was for a network of family homes in the community, in which people lived non-institutional lives, in a community setting.

 Services

 The Foundation now provides disability services, children and family services, and services for people exiting the corrections system.
-The Foundation established, in 2011, a specialist 30-bed community-based Acquired Brain Injury Rehabilitaton service, in partnership with UK-based The Disabilities Trust.
+The Foundation established, in 2011, a specialist 30-bed community-based Acquired Brain Injury Rehabilitaton service, in partnership with UK-based Brainkind.
 The Foundation has more than 100 service locations across all of Victoria and the Riverina.

 These include residential services (sometimes known as shared supported accommodation, or group homes) for people with disabilities and for young people, respite facilities and other projects such as supporting people wanting to move towards independent living, ageing carers, and ageing people with disabilities.

 The Foundation is partnered with Victorian Person Centred Services, an organisation which began in 2004.
 It provides home and community-based services, including skills development, attendant care, support in educational and work settings, recreational and leisure activities and flexible respite.

 The Foundation's Vision is "Independence.
 Choice.
 Community for All".